gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Filters defined via command line option --tests never override filters from build script

 The `--tests` filters are now always applied on top of the filtering defined in build scripts.
 In previous Gradle versions, filters defined through `filter.includeTestsMatching` or `filter.includePatterns` were overridden, while other filters were not.
 The [Test filtering](userguide/java_plugin.html#test_filtering) documentation was adjusted to reflect the new behavior.

+### Changes to the Kotlin DSL

+The base package has been renamed from `org.gradle.script.lang.kotlin` to `org.gradle.kotlin.dsl` so any explicit imports need to be updated after upgrading.

 ## External contributions